 Today explore Broome—a popular holiday destination graced with beautiful beaches and a laid-back atmosphere.
 Join a city tour that reveals Broome’s pearling history and multicultural past, or join a birding tour.
-This afternoon board Caledonian Sky and set sail.
+This afternoon board the Oceanic Discoverer and set sail.

 The Lacepede Islands are a group of four low, sandy islands lying on a coral reef.
 The islands are an important nesting site for green sea turtles and several species of seabirds including frigatebirds, brown boobies, crested terns, sandpipers, and ruddy turnstones.
 Join your naturalists on nature walks along the long, white-sand beaches.
 Be on deck this evening as the sun sets and the night sky comes alive—far from the city lights, stargazing in the Kimberley is simply spectacular.